-Awards: Professors of Naval Science will have the option of recognizing outstanding midshipmen scholarship either through the presentation of Cash Prizes and/or Achievement Certificates.
+Awards: Professors of Naval Science will have the option of recognizing outstanding midshipman scholarship through the presentation of Cash Prizes and/or Achievement Certificates.

 Selection for Achievement Certificates: Instructors of Sea Power and Maritime Affairs courses may participate in the Dunn Prize recognition program by nominating midshipmen for recognition through the PNS who demonstrated the most mastery of the subject matter.
 Instructors may consider test scores, class participation, and writing abilities in deciding on a nominee.
 This process should not create any additional burdens on NROTC faculty, given the need to evaluate coursework as part of instructor duties.

 Submission Requirements: There are no deadline requirements for Achievement Certificates.
-The NROTC Unit only needs to submit the name of the Midshipman and the institution he or she is attending to the NHF Director of Programs, Dr. David F. Winkler, email@example.com.
-The names of the Midshipman and institution will be printed on to a certificate template and accompanying congratulatory memorandum and sent back to the unit as an e-mail attachment for printing out and presentation at a time as deemed appropriate the PNS.
+The NROTC Unit needs only to submit the name of the Midshipman and the institution he or she is attending to NHF Director of Programs, Dr. David F. Winkler, firstname.lastname@example.org.
+The names of the Midshipmen and institution will be printed on a certificate template and a congratulatory memorandum and sent back to the unit as an e-mail attachment for printing out and presentation at a time as deemed appropriate by the PNS.